tahlikipps/tk-tarot/README.md

 # TEEKAY Tarot
-TEEKAY Tarot is a responsive web application aimed at making tarot readings more digestable for the not so earnest.
+TEEKAY Tarot is a responsive web application aimed at making tarot readings more digestable for the not so earnest enthusiasts.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Key features include: